Ionized gas kinematics and chemical abundances of low-mass star-forming galaxies at $z\sim 3$

-The C/O ratio may provide us with general trends in the evolutionary state of a galaxy and its ISM.
-In evolved, metal-enriched galaxies an increase of C/O with increasing metallicity has been observed \citep{Garnett1995,Berg2016,Berg_2019} and also reproduced by models \citep[e.g.][]{Henry2000,Molla2015,Mattsson2010}.
-This trend can be explained because C is primarily produced by the triple-$\alpha$ process in both massive and low- to intermediate-mass stars but, in massive stars, carbon arises almost exclusively from the production due to metallicity-dependent stellar winds, mass loss and ISM enrichment which are greater at higher metallicities \citep{Henry2000}.
-An evolutionary effect due to the delayed release of C (which is mostly produced by low- and intermediate-mass) relative to O (which is produced almost exclusively by massive stars) in younger and less metal-rich systems is an alternative explanation for this trend \citep{Garnett1995}.
+The C/O {abundance} may provide us with general trends in the evolutionary state of a galaxy and its ISM.
+Models \citep[e.g.][]{Henry2000,Molla2015,Mattsson2010} and observations of local galaxies \citep{Garnett1995,Berg2016,Berg_2019} show that C/O increases with metallicity for galaxies with $Z\gtrsim$20\% solar.
+This trend can be explained because C is primarily produced by the triple-$\alpha$ process in both massive and low- to intermediate-mass stars but, in massive stars, carbon arises almost exclusively from metallicity-dependent stellar winds, mass loss, and ISM enrichment, which are larger at higher metallicities \citep{Henry2000}. {Instead, in younger metal-poor systems the delayed release of C (mostly produced by low- and intermediate-mass) relative to O (produced almost exclusively by massive stars) appears as the driver of the observed trend }\citep{Garnett1995}.